1% for the Planet

 Carbon Credit Capital (CCC)

 I met Reed Shapiro, one of the partners for this organization at a 1% for the Planets Global Summit.
 I was immediately impressed by his mission to make carbon-neutral travel accessible for everyone to do.
 As climate change issues continue to escalate, so does our need to shrink our carbon footprint as we move through the world.
 CCC enables individuals and companies to help stop climate change by supporting projects that reduce, avoid, or destroy greenhouse gases in the atmosphere.
-They specialize in linking international and local partners to high-quality carbon emission reduction projects in developing and domestic markets through traditional sales channels and innovative initiatives and programs.
+They specialize in linking high-quality carbon emission reduction projects from around the world to businesses and people locally and internationally with unique carbon offset programs and initiatives.
 Sojourn Explorers has partnered with CCC to help guests reduce their carbon footprint as they travel.
 Every curated trip is carbon-neutral.